 These receptors are found throughout your body.
 Endocannabinoids bind to them in order to signal that the ECS needs to take action.
 There are two main endocannabinoid receptors:

-CB1 receptors, which are mostly found in the central nervous system.
+• CB1 receptors, which are mostly found in the central nervous system.

-CB2 receptors, which are mostly found in your peripheral nervous system, especially immune cells.
+• CB2 receptors, which are mostly found in your peripheral nervous system, especially immune cells.

 Endocannabinoids can bind to either receptor.
-The effects that result depend on where the receptor is located and which endocannabinoid it binds to.
+The effects depend on where the receptor is located and which endocannabinoid it binds to.
 For example, endocannabinoids might target CB1 receptors in a spinal nerve to relieve pain.
 Others might bind to a CB2 receptor in your immune cells to signal that your body’s experiencing inflammation, a common sign of autoimmune disorders.

-Phytocannabinoids are a diverse group of naturally occurring chemical compounds found in the Cannabis plant
+Phytocannabinoids are a diverse group of naturally occurring chemical compounds found in the Cannabis plant.

 Fatty acids, which we obtain from food, are vital for the normal operation of all body systems.
 Hemp oil contains omega-6 and omega-3 fatty acids in a ratio of 3:1, which is proposed to be the ideal ratio.